gadetmartin/Portfolio/Projects/Master HCI/Interactive Art about Feminism/README.md

 ### Project Description

 The goal of this project was to create an interactive piece of art about commons.
-As a common, we choose social networks and we wanted to denounce the massive online hatred of women.
-To do that we create an app with Java Swing that display real harrasment messages on women when a user press a button on the keyboard.
-The user can also add its own messages that it receive to increase the dataset.
-At the end this projects was exhibit in the Ecole Normale Supérieure building.
+As a common, we chose social networks and wanted to denounce the massive online hatred directed at women.
+To do this, we created an app with Java Swing that displays real harassment messages received by women when a user presses a button on the keyboard.
+The user can also add their own messages that they have received to increase the dataset.
+In the end, this project was exhibited in the École Normale Supérieure building.

 ### Document Descriptions